m-deez/Black-Jack-Attack/README.md

  If you arent sure how Black Jack works:

- The game starts by you drawing 2 cards and adding their values together.
+ The game starts by you clicking on the deck, the game will draw 2 cards and add their values together.
  The values of cards are the number thats on the card.
  Jack, Queen, and King are all worth 10.
  An Ace is worth 11 points if the other cards in you hand total 10 or less.